syncfusion-content/fileformat-docs/File-Formats/System-Requirements.md

 documentation: ug

 ---
-# System requirements for FileFormats Components
+# System Requirements for FileFormats Components

 The system requirements for using our Syncfusion FileFormats platform are as follows